 Due to lack of space, studying in the ODA waiting area is not permitted.
 There are study spaces located in Sage Hall and the Union.

 Lockers are provided within the ODA Test Center to store personal belongings not allowed in the testing rooms.

 - Upon arriving at ODA for a test, student must show Test Center staff a valid UNT student ID to verify identity.

 - Students are expected to arrive on time for test appointments.
-If student arrives more than thirty minutes late for scheduled test time, ODA will not administer the test.
-Student will either go to the classroom to take the test or speak with instructor about rescheduling the test (in accordance with ODA Test Center deadlines).
+If a student arrives more than fifteen minutes late for the scheduled test time, ODA will not administer the test.
+The student will either go to the classroom to take the test or speak with instructor about rescheduling the test (in accordance with ODA Test Center deadlines).

 - No backpacks, purses, cell phones, smart watches, etc. will be allowed in the testing rooms.

-- Scratch paper will be provided by the ODA (unless instructor directs no paper allowed) and will be returned with the exam.
+- Scratch paper will not be allowed unless the instructor indicates that it is allowed on the ATRF.
+Any scratch paper given to the student for the exam will be returned with the exam.

 - Children are not permitted to wait in the ODA for students taking exams unless they are accompanied by an adult.
 No visitors, phone calls, or interruptions will be permitted during a student’s test administration.